 Serotonin syndrome is an uncommon but serious condition that occurs when there are elevated levels of serotonin in the body.
 This most commonly occurs in people who are taking more than one medication that increases the level of serotonin within the body.
 It is important to seek immediate medical attention if you begin to experience any of the following side effects.

-Common signs and symptoms of serotonin syndrome include:
+Common signs of serotonin syndrome include:

 - High fever